 How do I report a problem with Edge Secure Network VPN?

 Contact your IT administrator or use the support options in the Edge app, providing details like error messages, gateway region, and timestamp.
+Which vpn is the best reddit for choosing a VPN: Reddit-approved options, criteria, and practical tips 2026

 Are there cost considerations?